Covariant form factors for spin-1 particles: Electromagnetic form factors and results

-In the case of the spin one particles, like deuteron ~\cite{Carlson1997bs,Gilman2001}, the charge electromagentic form factor for the $\rho$-meson, have an zero, i.e., the charge form factor change the signal \cite{Cardarelli1995,deMelo1997,Roberts2011}.
-In the present work, that zero is about $Q^2_{zero}\sim 3~GeV^2$ in the Fig.~\ref{pfig10}, for the charge electromagnetic form factor,~$G_0(Q^2_{zero})=0$, with the plus and minus component of the electromagnetic current calculated in the instant form.
-Anyhow, as we can see from the figure for the charge electromagnetic form factor, $G_0(Q^2)$, that the calculation performed on the light-front, with the plus component of the electromagnetic current, using the prescription of Grach et al.,~\cite{Grach1984,deMelo1997}, numerically produces the same results as equal-time calculations, because, with this prescription, the zero-modes, or non-valence contribuitions not contribute to the electromagneticu current \cite{deMelo2012,deMelo2019}.
-Taking the universal ratios between the electromagnetic form factors, given in the references ~\cite{deMelo2019,Hiller1992}, we get an estimate for the zero of the electromagnetic charge form factor, $Q^2_{zero} = 6 m^2_\rho \sim 0.35$ $GeV^2$, for the experimental bound state mass of the rho meson, $m_\rho = 0.775$ $GeV$~\cite{PDG}; so that the value predicted in this work is close to this value.
+Taking the universal ratios between the electromagnetic form factors, given in the Refs.~\cite{deMelo2019,Hiller1992,deMelo2016}, we get an estimate for the zero of the electromagnetic charge form factor, $Q^2_{zero} = 6 m^2_\rho \sim 3.5$ $GeV^2$, for the experimental bound state mass of the rho meson, $m_\rho = 0.775$ $GeV$~\cite{PDG}; so that the value predicted in this work is close to this value.

-For the calculation with the minus component of the electromagnetic current, the presence of the zero for the charge electromagnetic form factor, $G_0(Q^2_0),~$occurs around $Q^2_0\sim1.55~GeV^2 $; using in this case only the valence component of the electromagnetic current to calculate that form factor, (see in Fig. \ref{pfig10}, dashed red line, left panel above).
-After including non-valence terms (or zero-modes) to the matrix elements of the electromagnetic current minus, we have the same value for this zero, obtained in the instantaneous form and, also with the plus component of the electromagnetic current.
-In the Light-front, that zero have some dependence with prescription in the Light-front approach is adopted~\cite{deMelo1997,deMelo2019}, but, after the zero added to the matrix elements of the electromagnetic current, for both, plus and minus components of the electromagnetic current, the zero positions are the same~\cite{deMelo2019}.
-Remembering that in the present work, we used the prescription from Inna Grach~\cite{Grach1984}, which was demonstrated in previous works, be free from pairs terms, or zero modes \cite{deMelo2012,deMelo2019} for the plus component of the electromagnetic current.
+For the calculation involving the minus component of the electromagnetic current, the zero of the charge electromagnetic form factor, $G_0(Q^2)$, is observed to occur around $Q^2_0 \sim 1.5 \, \text{GeV}^2$.

+This observation is made when considering solely the valence component of the electromagnetic current in the form factor calculation (as depicted by the dashed red line in the left panel of Fig. \ref{pfig10}).

+After including nonvalence terms (or zero-modes) to the matrix elements of the electromagnetic current minus, we have the same value for this zero, obtained in the instantaneous form and, also with the plus component of the electromagnetic current.
+In the light-front, that zero have some dependence with the prescription in the light-front approach is adopted \cite{deMelo1997,deMelo2019}, but, after the zero modes be added to the matrix elements of the electromagnetic current, for both, plus and minus components of the electromagnetic current, the zero positions are the same \cite{deMelo2019}.
+Remembering that in the present work, we used the prescription from Inna Grach \cite{Grach1984}, which was demonstrated in previous works, be free from pairs terms, or zero modes \cite{deMelo2012,deMelo2019} for the plus component of the electromagnetic current.